 1. Mention the purpose of conducting qualitative research.
 It can be in the form of either of these sentences:

 - This study will be on the topic of ….

-- Reason for conducting this research is ….
+- The reason for conducting this research is ….

-- Clarify the purpose of conducting qualitative research in clear words so that respondents understand their contribution towards this research.
+- Clarify the purpose of conducting qualitative research in clear words so that respondents understand their contribution to this research.

 - Mention the main topic of research that would prompt respondents to have a clearer idea about what they’re getting into.

 - It’s the words that make all the difference.
-Use qualitative words that demonstrate quality or feeling behind your purpose, such as understanding, describe, explore.
+Use qualitative words that demonstrate the quality or feeling behind your purpose, such as understanding, describing, explore.

 - Specify details that you would want to communicate to your respondents.

 - Mention the name of the research website.